SocketMobile/swift-package-capturesdk/README.md

 - The SDK is now a framework, not a static library anymore
 - The name is now `CaptureSDK`
 - [cocoapods-capture](https://github.com/SocketMobile/cocoapods-capture) and [cocoapods-capture-obj-c](https://github.com/SocketMobile/cocoapods-capture-obj-c) are now deprecated.
-However, this new framework can be included in both Objective-C and/or Swift projects
+However, this new framework is more to be used in Swift projects
 - The minimum target is now iOS 11.0
 - SocketCam C820, formerly known as SoftScan has been improved and allows you to scan with your device and not with a scanner
-- Capture Helper is now included into the framework - [CaptureHelper](https://docs.socketmobile.com/capture/ios/en/latest/captureHelper.html) for Swift, [SKTCaptureHelper](https://docs.socketmobile.com/capture/ios/en/latest/captureHelperObjectiveC.html) for Objective-C
+- Capture Helper is now included into the framework - [CaptureHelper](https://docs.socketmobile.com/capture/ios/en/latest/captureHelper.html)

 # Quick install notes